 - 1 cup chocolate chips

-- 1 cup Mallow Bits mini marshmallows do not work the same and can be a bit of a sticky mess
+- 1 cup Mallow Bits or Freeze Dried Marshmallows mini marshmallows do not work the same and can be a bit of a sticky mess

-- Beat butter and sugars in large bowl with standing mixer until light and fluffy.
+- Beat butter and sugars in large bowl with standing mixer until light and fluffy, approximately 2-3 minutes.
 Add eggs and vanilla; mix well.

 - In a separate bowl combine dry ingredients.
-Gradually beat dry ingredients into butter mixture until blended.
+Gradually mix dry ingredients into butter mixture until well blended, but do not over mix.
 Stir in chocolate chips and Mallow Bits*.
-Cover and chill for 30 minutes.
+Cover and chill for at least 30 minutes, up to 2 hours.

 - When ready to bake, preheat oven to 350 degrees.
 Drop 2 tablespoons dough, 2 inches apart, onto baking sheets lined with silicone baking mats or parchment paper.
 Bake 9 to 11 minutes or until edges are lightly browned.
 Cool on baking sheets 5 minutes; remove to wire racks and cool.